 Flowering rush is listed as a Class A noxious weed in Washington, which means that eradication is the goal.
 It is also included on Washington’s quarantine list; therefore, buying or possessing any part of the plant is prohibited.
 Currently, populations of flowering rush are known to be present in Whatcom County’s Silver Lake, some seasonal wetlands on Joint Base Lewis-McCord, the Yakima and Columbia Rivers in South Central Washington, the Pend-Oreille River, and the Spokane River from Hangman Creek to Lake Roosevelt.
 While concerned parties are trying to slow the plant’s spread in all these areas, control of flowering rush is proving difficult.
 Herbicide trials in Washington, Montana, Idaho, and Minnesota have met with some success.
 However, in river systems and large reservoirs, the main control method used so far is hand pulling, which is time- and cost-intensive.
 Consequently, the populations of flowering rush in Washington continue to spread.

 For flowering rush, and other types of noxious weeds, Ecology administers a general permit that helps lake managers safely control aquatic plants and algae.
 We ensure that the options lake managers have for controling invasive species protect water quality.

 What you can do

 There are native plants that look similar to flowering rush, especially when the plants are not flowering.
-It is best to contact your local county weed board if you think you have flowering rush, or contact our aquatic plant specialist Jenifer Parsons at jenp461@ECY.WA.GOV.
+It is best to contact your local county weed board if you think you have flowering rush.
+Learn more at Washington Invasive Species Council website and their ways to help document.